PermafrostDiscoveryGateway/viz-info/09_iwp-workflow.md

     - **Change the line `#SBATCH --nodes={NUMBER}`** which represents the number of nodes that will process the IWP data.
         - For the IWP workflow run in May 2023, 20 nodes were used to stage 17,039 input shapefiles.
 This was to avoid out-of-memory errors, and to process the data within 24 hours (increasing the number of nodes decreases the execution time).
 The data processing finished with just a few minutes to spare, so make sure you allocate enough nodes.
 Rsyncing the files took about an hour and the first rsync was initiated when just 80% of the tiles were complete, in order to ensure that at least that many files were stored safely off `/tmp`.
 Subsequent `rsync` runs were faster as there were fewer files to write or re-write.
         - In a past run, Robyn rasterized 95% of the staged tiles with 10 nodes.
         - A future to-do is to set up a special `rsync` script that will continuously check for new geotiff files in the `/tmp` folder and sync them to `/scratch` _without needing to manually run an `rsync` script at intervals_.
-    - **To ask Kastan: any tips for increasing CPU usage?**
-        - It's a hard problem.
-It usually means there's a networking bottleneck from `/scratch`, i.e. pulling data (including footprints) from `/scratch`.
-The "easiest" workaround is to copy data to each node's `/tmp` directory.
-But there's not that much space on `/tmp` (750G on CPU nodes, and 1.5T on GPU nodes) so it can pretty easily fill up.
-    - **Change the line `#SBATCH --time=24:00:00`** which represents the total amount of time a job is allowed to run (and charge credits based on minutes and cores) before it is cancelled.
-The full 24 hours should be set if doing a full IWP run.
+    - **Change the line `#SBATCH --time=48:00:00`** which represents the total amount of time a job is allowed to run (and charge credits based on minutes and cores) before it is cancelled.
+The full 48 hours should be set if doing a full IWP run.
 If doing a test run, decrease this.
         - To calculate the number of CPU hours that will be charged: multiply the amount of _cores_ in each node (128 CPU cores per node) by the number of nodes and hours.
 So if you're using 2 nodes for 3 hours and CPU cores, you multiply 128 cores x 3 hours x 2 nodes = ~768 CPU hours will be charged.
         - To calulate the number of GPU hours that will be charged: multiply the number of nodes by the number of minutes by 0.05.
     - **Change the line `#SBATCH --account={ACCOUNT NAME}`** and enter the account name for the appropriate allocation.
 Note that our allocations come with GPU and CPU counterparts that are billed separately.
 Use CPU when ample hours are available.
 CPU has smaller `/tmp` local SSD (about half as much as GPU `/tmp`) which is a downside.
 If we need more space on `/tmp` than normal or are running low on compute hours, use GPU.
 Note that we do __not__ store these private account names on GitHub, so pay attention to this line when you are pushing.